wolfvictorOSI/Edge-Data-Store-Docs/V1/Health/Health.md

 ### Device status

-The DeviceStatus dynamic type includes the following values, which are logged in a stream with the id Connectors.{machinename}.{componentid}.DeviceStatus.
+The DeviceStatus dynamic type includes the following values, which are logged in a stream with the ID Connectors.{machinename}.{componentid}.DeviceStatus.
 The stream is linked to {machinename}.{componentid} static stream.

 | Type         | Property | Description      |
 |--------------|----------|------------------|